A Few Significant Events in the History of Organ Pipe Cactus National Monument

 1950: Old road into Ajo Mountains extended and improved to become the self-guided Ajo Mountain Drive.

 1951: NPS acquires Dos Lomitas homestead of Robert Gray.

 1959: Park rehabs Quitobaquito, deepens pond, razes buildings, improves general appearance.

 1959: Current Visitor Center is dedicated

 1959: All grazing rights terminated by NPS.

-1974-76: Gray brothers die, ending the ranching era or Organ Pipe Cactus NM.
+1974-76: Gray brothers die, ending the ranching era at Organ Pipe Cactus National Monument.

 1975: Final cattle removed from park.